Beppu in 2 Days

 Accommodation – Hotel Aile

-We locate our hotel for the next two nights; Hotel Aile which is on the coast with sea view rooms and its own hot spring baths, including one on the rooftop with views across the bay.
+We locate our hotel for the next two nights; Hotel Aile, which is on the coast, offering sea view rooms and its own hot spring baths, including one on the rooftop with views across Beppu Bay.

 Matogahama Park

-Once we have checked in, we take a walk along the sea front, which is sandwiched between the port and a petrochemical plant, through Matogahama Park, a pleasant seaside park with gardens, waterfalls and public art.
+Once we have checked in, we take a walk along the sea front near our hotel, which is sandwiched between the port and a petrochemical plant, through Matogahama Park.
+This pleasant seaside park has gardens, waterfalls and public art.

 Beppu Tower

 We walk back along the road past Beppu Tower.
-Built in 1957, it has to be said that Beppu Tower has seen better days.
-The Tower, which has the dubious honour of being Japan’s shortest tower, allegedly has an observation deck with 360-degree views, although it doesn’t appear to be open.
-The tower does, however, look cool at night when it is illuminated.
+Built in 1957, Beppu Tower has seen better days.
+The Tower, which has the dubious honour of being Japan’s shortest tower, allegedly has an observation deck from where you can enjoy 360 degree views of Beppu City and across Beppu Bay – although when we visited, it was closed.
+The tower does, however, look cool at night when it is illuminated, displaying different colours and patterns according to the seasons and events.

-Beppu tower is supposedly open from 9.30 am until 9.30 pm and costs Y200 for the 5th floor observation deck or Y800 for the 16/17th observation decks.
-Or you can buy a package to visit both for Y1000.
-How this differs from two individual tickets is beyond me – I couldn’t even work out how to get in!
+Beppu tower is supposedly open daily from 9.30 am until 9.30 pm.
+Entry costs Y200 for the 5th floor viewing platform or Y800 for the 16/17th floor observation deck.

 Beppu Station

-We continue walking into town, where even the station has its own hot spring.
+We continue walking into town, where even Beppu Station has its own hot spring.
 There’s also a famous statue, Kumahachi Aburaya; a well known local businessman who was popular with children – he even has one hanging off his coat.
 It reminds a little of Jimmy Savile.
 Next!

 Dinner at Bungo Chaya

 Adjoining the station are some excellent cheap dining options.
 Beppu’s cuisine includes toriten (chicken tempura) and dangojiru (miso soup with thick noodles).
-We find a little restaurant which serves a set meal including both dishes for Y1150 (£7.15).
-Add a pint of draft beer and the price comes to about £10.
+We find a little restaurant, Bungo Chaya, which serves a set meal including both dishes for Y1150 (around £5.50).
+Add a pint of draft beer and the price comes to less than £10.

 Hot Springs

 After dinner, we return to our hotel.
-There are plenty of hot spring options in Beppu for those keen to explore.
+There are plenty of Hot Springs to choose from in Beppu for those keen to explore.
 But I’m happy just staying at the hotel.
-I don my Japanese dressing gown and check out the hot spring baths.
+I don my complimentary Japanese dressing gown and check out the hot spring baths.
 There’s an indoor bath, which is nice, and an open air bath on the roof, which is amazing.
-It may be freezing outside, but the water is around 40 degrees, so it’s lovely lying on the hotel roof naked watching day turn to night above me.
+It may be freezing outside, but the water is around 40 degrees centigrade.
+It’s lovely lying on the hotel roof butt naked watching day turn to night above me.

 Jigoku Meguri (Hell Circuit)

-After breakfast, we set off to visit the Hell Circuit, aka the 7 Hells of Beppu.
-The hells are seven hot springs for viewing rather than bathing, where you can see steaming pools in red, white and blue, bubbling mud pools and other hydrothermal activity.
-Each of them has adopted a theme.
+After breakfast, we set off to visit the Jigoku Meguri (Hell Circuit), aka the 7 Hells of Beppu.
+The hells are seven hot springs for viewing rather than bathing, where you can see steaming pools in red, white and blue, bubbling mud pools plus other hydrothermal activity.
+Each of these hells has adopted a theme.
 Five of the seven hells are located in the Kannawa district (around 3 miles north of the town centre and the final two (Chinoike Jigoku and Tatsumaki Jigoku) are the Shibaseki district (2 miles further north).

 Umi Jigoku